python-doc-ja/py27-intl/library/turtle.rst

    * "slow":  3
    * "slowest":  1

-   1 から 10 までのスピードを上げていくにつれて線を描いたりタートルが回ったりするアニメーションがだんだん速くなります。

-   注意: *speed* = 0 はアニメーションを無くします。
-   forward/backward ではタートルがジャンプし、left/right では瞬時に方向を変えます。
+   Speeds from 1 to 10 enforce increasingly faster animation of line drawing and turtle turning.

+   Attention: *speed* = 0 means that *no* animation takes place. forward/back makes turtle jump and likewise left/right make the turtle turn instantly.

    .. doctest::